-I’ve decided a few things over the last few days:
+I’ve decided a few things over the last few days.
+The first thing is that these Blue Cornbread Muffins with Salty Honey Butter are a must-make!

 I put things in cute mason jars and wrote the contents’ names on the front.
 I must’ve spent a solid fifteen minutes just staring at them in organizational amazement.
 And not so surprisingly, organizing made me want to make things with the contents I forgot I had.